erasmus-without-paper/ewp-specs-api-discovery/README.md

 Older versions
 --------------

-Note, that there's also [an older version 4 of this API][discovery-v4], which is still supported by the Registry Service, and documents in this format may still appear in various places.
+Note, that there's also [an older version 5 of this API][discovery-v5], which is still supported by the Registry Service, and documents in this format may still appear in various places.

-It is RECOMMENDED for all developers to upgrade their implementations to version 5 though.
-Version 4 will no longer be developed.
+It is RECOMMENDED for all developers to upgrade their implementations to version 6 though.
+Version 5 will be discontinued.

 Server requirements